russmckendrick/records/content/albums/is-this-the-life-we-really-want-10364702/index.md

 styles: ["Prog Rock"]
 ---

 From the record title to the snarled lyrics, Roger Waters is clearly not content.
 His sumptuous, languorous post-rock mixes through gruff interjections about the state of the world.
-Waters channels Pink Floyd’s greasy funk in “Smell the Roses” and even their sense of epic grandeur in “The Last Refugee,” given an immaculate buff by producer Nigel Godrich.
-He’s at his malevolent best playing the exasperated old coot, either taking on God’s mistakes in the stately “Déjà Vu” or cursing up a storm in “Broken Bones.”
+Waters channels Pink Floyd’s greasy funk in “Smell the Roses” and even their sense of epic grandeur in “The Last Refugee”, given an immaculate buff by producer Nigel Godrich.
+He’s at his malevolent best playing the exasperated old coot, either taking on God’s mistakes in the stately “Déjà Vu” or cursing up a storm in “Broken Bones”.